Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Definitions

-This defines a discrete--time multi--species $q$--Hahn TAZRP.
 By taking the derivative at $\lambda=1$, these can be used to define a continuous--time multi--species $q$--Hahn TAZRP, which then specializes to the multi--species $q$--TAZRP.
 The single--species $q$--Hahn TAZRP, in both discrete and continuous time, was introduced in \cite{Corwin2015TheQB}, using formulas from \cite{Po}.
 The precise formulas for the generators can be found in section 2.3 of \cite{KuanCMP}.

-\subsection{Stochastic higher--rank, higher--spin vertex models}
+As a direct consequence of the previous results for multi-species ASEP$(q,\boldsymbol{\theta})$ and $q$--Hahn Boson, we have the following result for the so--called stochastic higher--rank, higher--spin vertex models.
+This is because the algebraic construction of the duality also holds for this model.
+Below, we introduce informally the model and point to the most relevant bibliography.

-The algebraic construction of the duality also holds for the so--called stochastic higher--rank, higher--spin vertex model.
-First the model will be described below.
+\subsubsection{Stochastic higher--rank, higher--spin vertex models}

-The stochastic multi--species, higher--rank vertex model is defined from a stochastic matrix $S(z)$ depending on a spectral parameter $z$; see section \cite{KMMO} for definitions and \cite{BoMa16} for an explicit formula.
+The stochastic multi--species, higher--rank vertex model is defined from a stochastic matrix $S(z)$ depending on a spectral parameter $z$; see \cite{KMMO} for definitions and \cite{BoMa16} for an explicit formula.
 The matrix $S(z)$ is obtained from the (non--stochastic) $R$--matrix of $\mathcal{U}_q( A_n^{(1)})$ by a gauge transform.
 For the purposes of the present paper, the most relevant information is that the matrix depends on an asymmetry parameter $q$, a spectral parameter $z$, and two additional parameters $\lambda$ and $\mu$.
-The matrix entries can be visualized as:

 The stochastic $S$--matrix defines a discrete--time Markov chain.
-The state space for this Markov chain is the same as the state space for the ASEP$(q,\bs{\theta})$.
-As in Figure \ref{ShowsUpdate}, one fixes boundaries at the left and bottom, and then updates from left to right.
+The state space for this Markov chain is the same as the state space for the ASEP$(q,\boldsymbol{\theta})$.
+As in Figure \ref{FigureVertexModel}, one fixes boundaries at the left and bottom, and then updates from left to right.
 Thus, the arrows on the bottom are stochastically ``updated'' to arrows on the top.
 By viewing this update as one discrete--time update of a Markov chain, one can construct a discrete--time Markov chain.
 In this paper, we impose the boundary conditions in which no arrows enter from the left or exit from the right.
 See \cite{KuanCMP} for the mathematically precise definitions.